-The burial authority is required to verify specific documentation in relation to the death of an adult or child before the burial can proceed.
+The burial authority is required to verify specific documentation in relation to the stillbirth before the burial can proceed.
 This documentation should be submitted alongside this burial application form.
-The required documents will differ depending on the country in which the adult or child died.
+The required documents will differ slightly depending on the country in which the stillborn baby was delivered.
 The documentary requirements are set out in [the Registration of Births, Deaths and Marriages \(Scotland\) Act 1965 \(Prohibition on Disposal of a Body without Authorisation\) Regulations 2015](#).